On the largest prime factor of $n^2+1$: Introduction

 \subsection{Acknowledgements}

 I am grateful to my supervisor Kaisa Matom\"aki for useful discussions, comments, and support.
 I also express my gratitude to Emmanuel Kowalski for helpful discussions.
 I also wish to thank Philippe Michel for bringing the article \cite{BD} to my attention.
+I am also grateful for the anonymous referee for comments.
 During the work the author was funded by UTUGS Graduate School.